 Weight Training Recovery How Much?

-Beginner to moderate training athletes should be in the 30 - 40 hours of rest before training the same body parts, even if your preforming a full body workout.
+Beginners' to moderate training athletes should be in the 30 - 40 hours of rest before re-training the same body parts, even if your preforming a full body workout.
 E.G., Monday –Thursday – Sunday, adequate rest is imperative to progress.

 Advanced intermediate or advanced level lifters that are training intensely often need a full 2 – 3 days, 60 – 70 hours of recovery before repeating the same body parts, depending on intensity levels.